lmacken/tbgrep/README.md

 # Traceback Grep

-A module & command-line tool for extracting Python tracebacks text.
+A module & command-line tool for extracting Python tracebacks from text.

 ##  Extracting tracebacks from bunch of files